 Doberman and Pitbull Mix Puppies – Before You Welcome One Into Your Family…

 There is a lot to say about the Dober Pit puppy, but before we get into that, it’s important to understand where this dog comes from.
 When it comes to designer breeds, there is no telling which parent the pup will take after most.
 This is even more true in the case of this breed.
 As a first-generation hybrid, it is unknown when and where they originated, but we can look closer at their purebred ancestors.
 Let’s take a look at the Pitbull first.

 One half of the Dober Pit is the American Pitbull Terrier.
-This breed originated in the UK sometime in early 1800.
+This breed originated in the UK sometime in the early 1800s.
 As a working breed, they were originally used for bull and bear-baiting.
 When this entertainment was eventually outlawed, it was replaced by dogfighting.

 Unfortunately, this is where the Pitbull gets their aggression as breeders designed them to be aggressive toward other animals to win more fights.
 Thankfully, as dogfighting was also outlawed, the practice of breeding to “aggressive fighters” slowed considerably.
 Eventually, they became farm dogs and companions.

 Highly intelligent, active, and loyal, this pooch continues to get a bad rap.
 In fact, they get more bad press than any other breed of canine.
 Raised in the proper environment, however, this pooch can be an excellent and loving companion.